samplle/STOR-390-HW/README.md

-This repository hosts my homework file submissions for my STOR 390 class at UNC.
+This branch hosts my midterm file submission for my STOR 390 class at UNC.